OpenMoonRay/openmoonray-docs/docs/moonray/normal-maps/ImageNormalMap.md

   default:

-  filename that points to a tangent space normal texture .exr or .tx file (must be mip-mapped and tiled with maketx).
+  <p>filename that points to a tangent space normal texture .exr or .tx file (must be mip-mapped and tiled with maketx).<\p>

   <h3>texture_coordinates</h3>